Abhishek182005/Encryptix_TASK-1-LANDINGPAGE-/README.md

 # LANDINGPAGE
-Its my first project which is a simple calculator created using HTML, CSS and javascript.
+Its my first project which is a simple landing page created using HTML, CSS and javascript.